decentralizedintelligencenetwork/.github/profile/README.md

 ## Our Vision

-**Doctelligence** is an open-source framework driven by the principles of decentralization and community collaboration.
-The network itself operates without any central authority, ensuring that all processes and decisions are entirely peer-to-peer. **Doctelligence Labs** is the arm of Doctelligence that develops technologies for Decentralized AI (DecAI), serving as the commercial arm that also supports institutional side chains.
+**Doctelligence** is an open-source framework built on the principles of decentralization and community collaboration.
+The network itself operates independently, without any central authority, ensuring that all processes and decisions are entirely peer-to-peer.

+At the heart of **Doctelligence** are two entities created to derive value and support the network:

+**1. Doctelligence (Labs):** This entity is financed to develop decentralized AI (DecAI) technologies.
+Its focus is on creating innovative solutions that advance the field of AI in a decentralized, transparent, and open manner, driving technological progress within the network.

-Supported by the **Doctelligence Foundation**, our mission is to empower individuals, organizations, and various sectors through transparent, decentralized AI technologies.
-We facilitate a decentralized ecosystem where innovation and growth are driven by the community.
-This ensures a fair and functional system for all participants, with no single point of control.
-Doctelligence seeks to aid the ongoing development of this network, helping to fuel its expansion while maintaining its open, peer-driven nature.
+**2. Doctelligence Foundation:** Supporting the broader mission, the Foundation empowers individuals, organizations, and sectors with decentralized AI technologies.
+It helps nurture a community-driven ecosystem where innovation, governance, and growth are decentralized, without a single point of control.

+While these entities play critical roles in advancing and supporting the network, the decentralized intelligence network (DIN) itself remains independent.
+The ecosystem thrives through community collaboration, ensuring that it remains open, transparent, and peer-driven at all levels.

 ### Explore Our White Paper